-Societa Idrovolanti Alta Italia (SIAI) was formed in 1915 and, post WWI, renamed Savoia after it absorbed the Societá Anonima Costruzioni Aeronautice Savoia, a company founded in 1915 by Umberto Savoia.
+Societa Idrovolanti Alta Italia (SIAI) was formed in 1915 and renamed Savoia after it absorbed the Societá Anonima Costruzioni Aeronautice Savoia, a company founded in 1915 by Umberto Savoia.
 Its first notable success was the Savoia S.12 that won the 1920 Schneider Trophy.
 Alessandro Marchetti joined Savoia in 1922 as their chief designer.
-His seaplane designs helped establish the company's growing reputation, such the incomparable S.55.
-The majority of their output was to be large land-based aircraft including the iconic SM.79.
-The company was renamed SIAI-Marchetti in 1943 and restarted aircraft production in the late 1950s until it was absorbed by Aermacchi in 1997.
+With a multitude of seaplane designs helping to establish the company's growing reputation, especially the incomparable S.55, their output was eventually devoted to large land-based aircraft, including the celebrated S.79.
+The company was renamed SIAI-Marchetti in 1943.
+Aircraft production resumed in the late 1950s until it was absorbed by Aermacchi in 1997.

 Savoia Marchetti S.73.
 A trimotor passenger aircraft that first flew in 1934 after a development time of just 4 months.
 This was due, in most part, to having same wing structure as the S.55.
 It was used widely in both the Ala Littoria and Belgian Sabena airline.
 The Regia Aeronautica used them for military transport duties.
 Although this aircraft was an obsolete design, it was cheap, rugged and easy to fly.
 A few Belgian S.73's were flown to Britain to serve in the RAF.
 The 1/72 Supermodel/Italeri SM.81 kit would make a good starting point for a S.73 conversion with just a few modifications to the fuselage required.
 The SEM Models conversion set is now discontinued.

 Savoia Marchetti S.74.
 Based on the S.72, this distinctive shoulder winged 25-seater airliner, powered by 4 Piaggio Stella radials, was one of the fastest passenger planes in service at the time.
 All 3 were operated by Ala Littoria and pressed into Regia Aeronautica service for transport use.
-Broplan released a 1/72 vacuform kit but has no decals.
-The SEM Models 1/72 kit has been discontinued.
+Broplan released a 1/72 vacuform kit but comes without decals.
+The SEM Models 1/72 resin kit is discontinued.

 Savoia Marchetti SM.78.
 First flown in 1932, this is the last of the biplane flying boats of Italian origin.
 It was eventually replaced by the CANT Z.501 in 1938.
 Choroszy Modelbud’s 1/72 resin kit is well worth considering.
 It is well moulded but a bit fiddly.

 Savoia Marchetti S.79 Sparviero.
 Considered to be Italy's most historic and important WWII aircraft, it became a true morale booster for the Italians after repeated success as a torpedo bomber.
 Originally designed for fast transport, passenger and air racing, it first flew in 1934.
 Its apparent high speed enabled it to establish many records and when in service, its ruggedness and operational capability meant it was well liked by all of its pilots, who give it the unofficial nickname of ‘Maledetto Gobbo’ (Damned Hunchback).
-Despite its rather obsolete design, it remained in service up until 1952, with over 1,300 built when production stopped in 1943.
+Despite its rather obsolete design, it remained in service right up until 1952.

-In the past this aircraft was poorly presented in model form with only the poor 1/72 Airfix and 1/40 Artiplast kits to choose from.
-Most kits released since then have all been discontinued.
-Such kits are: E.P.
-Originals 1/48 resin kit (the first decent model you could get); Vintage Models re-issue of the same; Classic Airframe 1/48 kits (which covered the early and late versions); the Flashback re-issue of the Classic Airframe kit (with extra etch & resin parts) and the 1/48 Trumpeter model.
-In 2003 Italeri released the first in a series of 1/72 S.79 kits covering most variants but only one of these kits is still available.
-Airfix have re-issued their kit but it is for collectors only.
-One other interesting release is the Azur/Fromm 1/72 Jumo powered SM.79, a variant built for the Romanian airforce but that is discontinued too.
+In the past this aircraft was poorly presented in model form with only the 1/72 Airfix and 1/40 Artiplast kits to choose from.
+Most kits released since are now discontinued.
+E.P.
+Originals ambitious 1/48 resin kit was the first decent model you could get and was re-issued for a short while by Vintage Models.
+Classic Airframes released limited run multi-media 1/48 kits covering both the early and late versions.
+It has since been re-issued by Flashback and Eduard with extra etch & resin parts, with eduard including 3-D printed parts too!
+The 1/48 Trumpeter model is still around but has various shape issues to the cowling & tail surfaces and strange fuselage fabric effect.
+In 2003 Italeri released the first in a series of 1/72 S.79 kits covering most variants but only one is currently available.
+Airfix have re-issued their kit but is for collectors only as the Italeri kit is much better by comparison.
+One other interesting release is the Azur/Fromm 1/72 Jumo powered SM.79, a variant built for the Romanian airforce.
+Both Pavla and Italiankits released S.79 Corsa conversion sets but these are OOP.

 Savoia Marchetti SM.81 Pipistrello.
 Based on the S.73 civilian tri-motor airliner, this militarised version was powered by various radial engines and at least three types of cowls, including a Magni-NACA cowl.
-It saw extensive service leading up to WWII and soldiered on through and even for a short while after.
+It saw extensive service and lasted throughout WWII and for a short while after.
 Italeri re-released the 1/72 Supermodel SM.81 kit with engraved panel lines and improved fabric detail as well as a variety of cowls.
 Falcon produced 2 types of replacement canopies that can further enhance its overall appearance.
 The engines should be replaced by more accurate aftermarket versions as the kit parts are rather generic.
-It is entirely possible to backdate the model to the SM.73, but it will require some surgery to the fuselage in order to open up the passenger side windows and close up the turret postions.
+It is entirely possible to backdate the model to the SM.73, but it will require some 'surgery' to the fuselage in order to open up the passenger side windows and close up the turret postions.

 Savoia Marchetti SM.82.
-Based on the SM.75 airframe and powered by a range of engines, it had a much deeper fuselage which allowed for a double deck.
-Although intended as a bomber, this aircraft turned out to be fine transporter.
-First flown in 1939, just over 500 were built.
+Based on the SM.75 airframe and powered by a range of engines, it had a much deeper fuselage which allowed for a double deck arrangement.
+Although intended as a bomber, this aircraft proved to be a superb transporter.
+First flown in 1939 with just over 500 built.
 A large number were put into service with the Luftwaffe and 14 were used by the Ala Littoria and LATI airline.
-About 30 SM.82 continued in post war service with the AMI and not retired until 1960!
+About 30 SM.82's continued in post war service with the AMI and not retired until 1960!
 There is a surviving example in the air museum at Viga di Valle.
 Italeri have released this 1/72 kit on three separate boxings and is worth adding to any Regia Aeronautica model collection.
 The flaps and bomb bay doors are best left in the down position (closing them up is rather difficult).
 Further improvements are to reduce the diameter of the cowl openings and replace the kit engines with more accurate aftermarket items.

 Savoia Marchetti SM.83.
 This is a civilian version of the SM.79 bomber that first flew in 1937.
 About 23 were built and were operated by LATI and Sabena with seating for 4 to 10 passengers.
 The Regia Aeronautica commandeered the LATI aircraft for transport use.
-Italiankits have a conversion set for the Italeri S.79 kit in the works.
+Italiankits and SEM models did have conversion sets planned but both companies ceased trading.

 Savoia Marchetti SM.84.
-The SM.84 was intended to replace the SM.79.
+The SM.84 was intended to be a replacement for the SM.79.
 It shared the same trimotor layout and wing platform but had a revised fuselage, uprated engines and more advanced features.
 However its increased weight and poor handling made it unpopular with its crew.
-Now discontinued, the Aviation USK model was a decent enough kit, although not without the usual limited-run shortcomings.
-Jean Barby’s expert build of Alitalianes ambitious 1/48 resin kit, also discontinued, can be seen on the stormomagazine website.
-SEM Models had a 1/48 resin in their catalogue, possibly a re-issue of the Alitaliane kit, but they have suspended operations.
+Now OOP, the Aviation USK model was a decent enough kit, although not without the usual limited-run shortcomings.
+Jean Barby’s expert build of Alitalianes ambitious 1/48 resin kit, OOP, can be seen on the stormomagazine website.
+SEM Models had a 1/48 resin in their catalogue, possibly a re-issue of the Alitaliane kit, but they have ceased trading.

 Savoia Marchetti SM.85.
-First flown in 1936, powered by two Piaggio radials, the S.M.85 was considered the least successful Italian dive bomber design ever and all 34 aircraft were 'retired' in 1940 for being totally unsuitable for the role!
-RCR produced a 1/72 resin kit and Alitaliane a 1/48 kit but both are discontinued.
+First flown in 1936, powered by two Piaggio radials, the S.M.85 was considered the least successful Italian dive bomber design.
+All 34 aircraft were 'retired' in 1940 for being totally unsuitable for its intended role.
+RCR produced a 1/72 resin kit and Alitaliane a 1/48 resin kit but both are OOP.

 Savoia Marchetti SM.87.
 A floatplane version of the SM.75 that was originally intended for the Argentine Corporacion Sud-Americana de Transportes Aereos. but political disputes meant the 4 SM.87 built were put into service with Ala Littoria instead.
-Powered by the reliable FIAT A80 engine, in place of the PW Twin Wasp, they served the Rome - Cagliari - Barcelona route.
+Powered by the reliable FIAT A80 engine, in place of the PW Twin Wasp, they served the Rome-Cagliari-Barcelona route.
 They were not used by the Regia Aeronautica, although I-INNO did suffer an air attack just before the Armistice.
-Aerofan #98 features an article on this aircraft.
+Aerofan #98 features a detailed article on this aircraft.
 Broplan released a 1/72 vacuform model which was based around their SM.75 kit with additional float and engine parts.

 Savoia Marchetti SM.89.
 A twin-engined prototype derived from the SM.84 trimotor.
 The forward fuselage section was reconfigured with the removal of the engine and the installation of heavy weaponry suitable for the ground attack role.
 The combined weight of this armament was too great, even with uprated engines, and no production order was placed.
-The 1/72 KPL vacuform kit is discontinued, but Italiankits have a 1/72 resin kit under their Italian Wings label.
+The 1/72 KPL vacuform kit is discontinued.
+The 1/72 Italiankits resin model has been re-released by Fabrimore-Soldier.

 Savoia Marchetti SM.91.
 This twin-boom long range fighter bomber prototype first flew in 1943.
 It was powered by two DB605 engines which gave it a top speed of 363mph.
 The crew sat in a centrally mounted cockpit nacelle and it was well armed.
 The only kit known is the discontinued 1/72 KPL vacuform kit.